crobrien/crobrien/README.md

 Hi!
-Im Corrie
+I'm Corrie,
-I'm a designer from UC Davis
+I'm a designer from UC Davis.
-visit my website corrieobrien.com or my linkedin: https://www.linkedin.com/in/corrie-o-brien-958a921b2
+Visit my website corrieobrien.com or my linkedin: https://www.linkedin.com/in/corrie-o-brien-958a921b2

 <!---